VolkanRagiboglu/RealTimeBusTracker/README.md

 # RealTimeBusTracker
 Started with Real-Time Bus Tracker, refactored to Real-Time Bus Tracker and Direction Populator

-This project will track the stations between the coordinates that we provide and also improve to populate direction as needed.
+This project will track the stations between the coordinates that is provided and also improve to populate direction as needed.

 Refactoring:
 1. On top of the base bus tracking app, added a different styling by using styles.css